maciejs20/IBMCloudPakWorkshop/3-KubernetesLabOnIKS/README.md

-# Task 2 : Creating a private registry
+# 2 : Creating a private registry

 Set up your own private image repository in IBM Cloud Container Registry to securely store and share Docker images with all cluster users.
 A private image repository in IBM Cloud is identified by a **namespace**.
 The namespace is used to create a unique URL to your image repository that developers can use to access private Docker images.